ibm-cloud-docs/cis/cis-cli-plugin.md

         - `port` : The TCP port to use for the health check.
     - For `HTTP/HTTPS` type health check.
 Extra option fields are `port`, `expected_body`, `expected_codes`, `method`, `path`, `header`, `follow_redirects`, `allow_insecure`.
         - `port` : The TCP port to use for the health check.
-        - `expected_body` : A case-insensitive sub-string to look for in the response body.
+        - `expected_body` : A case-insensitive substring to look for in the response body.
         - `expected_codes` : The expected HTTP response code or code range of the health check.
         - `method` : The HTTP method to use for the health check.
         - `path` : The endpoint path to health check against.